Frequently asked questions

-Tattoo removal at home
+Tattoo removal methods at home

 At-home tattoo removal methods are generally not recommended as they carry a higher risk of infection and complications.

 There are a number of tattoo removal creams available to buy online.
-As they are usually administered without the advice of a medical practitioner, they can lead to burning, swelling, itching, scabbing, discolouration, infection and permanent scarring.
-Although they might be appropriate for some tattoos, they are not necessarily the safest removal option so professional advice should be sought before using.
+These are usually administered without the advice of a medical practitioner, so they can lead to serious complications.
+Burning, swelling, itching, scabbing, discolouration, infection and permanent scarring are some of the most common side effects of using tattoo removal creams.

 Dermabrasion involves using an abrasive device to blast the surface of the skin in order to break down the tattoo and remove the top layers of skin.
 A local anaesthetic is usually administered as this is a painful method of removal.